 Click here to read part 3 of this series… Did Jesus Break the Sabbath Day?

-I welcome your thoughts and opinions regarding God’s Sabbath rest.
-Please remember that we are all part of the body of Christ.
+(And please remember that we are all part of the body of Christ.
 We are here to learn and grow as believers, not tear each other down.
-Thanks!
+Thanks!)